In Old Kentucky (1935 film)

 In Old Kentucky is a 1935 American comedy film starring Will Rogers, Dorothy Wilson and Russell Hardie.
 Two feuding families decide to settle a dispute with a horse race.
 It was Rogers' last film and was released posthumously after he was killed in a plane crash on August 15, 1935.
 The picture's supporting cast features Bill "Bojangles" Robinson as Wash Jackson.

-It was filmed on-location on two sites in Thousand Oaks, California: Deerwood Stock Farm and Borchard Ranch.
+The film was released by 20th Century Fox.
+It was filmed on location on two sites in Thousand Oaks, California: Deerwood Stock Farm and Borchard Ranch.

+Synopsis

+In Kentucky, amiable horse trainer Steve Tapley is caught up in the long-running feud between two families the Martingales and the Shattucks.
+It is decided to settle matter over a horse race.